 It is possible to specify the number of rows (pages) and columns (pages) that the complete image will be divided into.
 It is also possible to select whether the view as it appears on the screen will be printed or the complete graph.

 Print Preview

-The File->Print Preview operation is used to launch a viewer in which a preview of the current grid is presented.
+The File->Print Preview feature is used to preview a grid or graph before print.